Public Warehousing & Distribution

 What is the law of "General Average" in shipping and why does it matter?

-The law of “General Average" is a shipping term that matters when dealing with cargo insurance, bills of lading, and the legal issues of cargo.
+The law of “General Average" is a shipping term that matters when dealing with cargo insurance, bills of lading, and the legal issues of international freight shipping.

 The law of